 BOSTON (CBS) – A big item in the holiday budget is the amount spent on special food and drinks for the festivities.

-Whether it’s a party you are having or serving Christmas dinner try making it cheaper.
+Whether it’s a party you are having or serving Hanukkah or Christmas dinner try doing it cheaper.

-Instead of a dinner party have people over for cheese and wine.
-Or a tree decorating party and serve cookies and mulled cider, grown-up mulled cider.
+Instead of a fancy dinner party have people over for wine and cheese.
+What about a tree decorating party and serve cookies and mulled cider, perhaps grown up mulled cider?

-Christmas dinner: again make it potluck if possible.
+Holiday dinner: again make it potluck if possible.
 Start thinking now about how to make it less expensive.
 Start by checking the store flyers or websites.
-Cooking it yourself is still cheaper than ordering a ready-made dinner from the grocery store.
+Cooking it yourself is still cheaper than ordering a readymade dinner from the grocery store.

 The grocery stores will have sales on ham, roast beef and turkey.
 The easiest meal to prepare is ham.
 They come pre-cooked and all you have to do is heat it up.
 Some even come pre-sliced.
 And if your group is small you can get a small ham.